 During 2019 I have used Notability side by side with Goodnotes 5 or Noteshelf.
-Now I am going to reveal why and how I love to use it.
-But before I start, check this video to see me flipping the pages of my digital daily planner inside Notability.
+And now I am going to reveal why and how I love to use it.

 Notability app is my go-to app to take uber-fast notes, add explanations on my client work mock-ups, brainstorm ideas, write quick lists, and record webinars that I can listen later.